 1. First, consider geography.

-Before starting to look for an outsourcing partner, make it easy on yourself by carefully defining the geography in which you would like to search.
+Before starting to look for an software development outsourcing partner, make it easy on yourself by carefully defining the geography in which you would like to search.
 Today there are tens of thousands of software outsourcing partners available across the world; Latin America, Ukraine, India, and China are just a few areas full of vendors that are ripe for the taking.

 Because communication is key for successful outsourcing relationships, regions with similar time zones are often a good starting point; however, other factors such as nearshore versus offshore, cultural compatibility, political stability, low inflation rates and geographical proximity, are also critical.